-Over the 4 years, the priorities will be addressed by taking action across Council through existing plans and strategies and new initiatives; as well as being the basis for building new external partnerships and continuing to work with those already established.
-The incidence of family violence is a growing concern within the community and will be working to strengthen its role to reduce family violence, and respond to the needs of victims.
+Over the 4 years, the priorities will be addressed by Council via existing plans and strategies as well as with new initiatives.
+They will also drive new partnerships and continuing to work with those already established.
+Council along with key stakeholders have a commitment to improving health outcomes through a variety of measures and a collaborative approach to achieving the plans vision.